Words: Rich Norman

 I’ve often talked in the blog about the adoption of aftermarket accessories in the wild, as if all operators are trying hard to optimise their rifles in an independent, free-thinking way.

 I strongly suspect the truth of the matter is a bit more like everyday life.
-Some will make do with what they’ve got and are used to using.
+Some will make do with what they’ve got.

 I wrote an article in the ‘In The Wild’ series about the mount, here.